Speaker and Moderator Info

 Andrew Smeall leads Hindawi’s product and technology teams.
 He has been with the company since 2011, working across the new ventures, strategy, editorial and production units.
 His current focus is Hindawi's effort to develop open infrastructure for the scientific community.
 This includes working with the Collaborative Knowledge Foundation's PubSweet framework and eLife's Libero platform to create a full suite of free and open source journal publishing software.
 Andrew has a B.A. in Chinese from Yale University and an M.B.A. from NYU Stern.

-Heather Staines is Director of Partnerships for Hypothesis, working with publishers and technology partners to integrate open source standards-based annotation.
-Her previous roles include positions at Proquest, SIPX (formerly the Stanford Intellectual Property Exchange), Springer SBM, and Greenwood Publishing Group/Praeger Publishers.
+Heather Staines is Head of Partnerships for MIT Knowledge Futures Group, building open source infrastructure for publishers and libraries.
+Her previous roles include positions at Hypothesis, Proquest, SIPX (formerly the Stanford Intellectual Property Exchange), Springer SBM, and Greenwood Publishing Group/Praeger Publishers.
 She is a frequent speaker and participant at industry events including the COUNTER Board of Directors, the STM Futurelab, Society for Scholarly Publishing, the NISO Transfer Standing Committee, the NASIG Digital Preservation Task Force, two OPERAS working groups, and the ORCID Trust Working Group.
 She has a Ph.D. in Military and Diplomatic History from Yale University.

 Brian Trombley has over 35 years experience in helping clients implement content oriented processes and technologies for all aspects of publishing across a wide range of industry verticals.
 An early practitioner of structured content methodologies, Mr. Trombley was at the forefront of the SGML and XML revolutions and has helped clients successfully manage change and convert and leverage content for maximum business value.